Aleph-Alpha/std/docs/v1/postgres.md

 - name: Descriptive name for the migration
 - migrationType: Whether this is a schema or data migration

-Returns the base filename of the created migration or an error if creation fails.
+Returns the base filename of the created migration or a wrapped error if creation fails.

 Example: